As a driver, you're there to get the passenger from point A to point B efficiently while providing a delightful experience.

 Before you begin driving, quickly show your passenger the destination on your phone and ask them to confirm.
 The extra few seconds can save a lot of time and hassle, and passengers appreciate you being thorough.

 Changes to the address or multiple stops

 Passengers can add a stop on the way to their final destination in standard Lyft, Lyft XL, or Lyft Lux rides.
 The app alerts you when a passenger adds a stop, which they can do before pickup or during a ride.

 The final price and your pay is calculated based on time and distance.
 Rides with added stops will likely be longer and result in higher earnings.

 Before passengers get out at a stop, set expectations on wait time.
 If they don’t return, tap through to drop them off instead of canceling the ride.
 If passengers want to change their drop-off location, they can update the destination in the app throughout the ride.

 Navigation apps vs. passenger directions

 Some passengers have a preferred route and will ask you to follow their directions instead of the app.
-For regular and Plus rides, this is OK.
+For standard Lyft and Lyft XL rides, this is OK.
 We recommend letting them call the shots.